 In the spirit of TV’s “Great Christmas Light Fight,” students in the school’s Department of Light and Sound create an intricate light display choreographed to music.
 Visitors are welcome to park in the school’s parking lot to watch the spectacle.
 Beginning December 1, the class, supervised by their teacher, begins stringing more than 25,000 lights on the walls and roof of the building.
 Each year brings new designs to accompany the traditional bells, trees, wreaths and candy canes.

 Visitors tune their radio to 107.7 FM for the show, which lasts about 30 minutes and features 10-12 holiday songs.
 During the show, lights flash, blink and twinkle in orchestra with the music.
-The show runs from 6-9 p.m. for one week in December.
+The show runs from 6-9 p.m. from December 15-20.
 Admission is free, but donations are accepted.
 Money collected is used to replace and repair broken equipment so the event may continue.
 Anything beyond what’s needed is donated to local non-profits.
 While you’re in Honesdale, take note of the giant star overlooking town.
 Located atop Irving Cliff, it’s been a fixture of the holiday season since 1955.

 A family’s passion for decorating turned into a popular seasonal attraction.
 Each year the Belvin family transforms their East Stroudsburg property into a virtual North Pole.
 Over 153,000 bulbs illuminate the night.
 The lights flash, blink, twinkle and chase in harmony with 25 beloved Christmas Carols.
 The centerpiece of the show is a 186-foot illuminated arch.
 Visitors are welcome to check out the display Thursdays through Sunday in December.
 There is no charge, but 100 percent of donations benefit United Way of Monroe County.